uio-bmi/ligo/docs_source/quickstart.rst

   ligo quickstart.yaml quickstart_output

-Note that the output folder (quickstart_output) should not exist before the run.
+Note that the output folder (quickstart_output) should not exist prior to the run.

 Step 3: Understanding the output